StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/restore/hot-restore/restore-hot-backup-cluster.md

 ## Restore a backup for file storage

-Whether using Network File System (NFS) or MinIO S3 object storage, restore the saved files to the destination folder or bucket used by TheHive.
-Ensure the account running TheHive has the necessary permissions to create files and folders or buckets in the destination.
+This procedure applies only to Network File System (NFS) storage and doesn't apply to MinIO S3 object storage.
+Restore the saved files to the destination folder used by TheHive on NFS.
+Ensure the account running TheHive has the necessary permissions to create files and folders in the destination.

 {!includes/hot-restore-file-storage.md!}